holyjak/interactive-dev-wshop/Instructor guide.md

 TIPS:

-1. Forget to eval the fn after you add a def => explain we need 1. eval fn, 2. then repeat the UI action, 3. our new `xreq` is ready
+1. Forget to eval the fn after you add a def and reload => explain we need 1) eval fn, 2) then repeat the UI action, 3) our captured `_req` is ready
-2. Also forget to eval the fn after you implement it :-)
+2. Demonstrate the diff. between Alt-Enter (eval top-level) and Ctrl-Enter (eval current), recommend the former - ppl mess it up
-3. Forget to reload the page (to invoke the handler) => why is it "unbound"
+3. Forget to reload the page (to invoke the handler) => why is the `_req` "unbound"?
+4. Also forget to eval the fn after you finish the task so that the browser still shows nothing :-)

 #### Individual work on tasks 2-4